Seizure Attorneys and Birth Injury Lawyers Serving Michigan, Ohio, Washington DC and nationwide

 DO I HAVE A SEIZURE CASE?

-Newborns that experience seizure due to brain injuries often have additional problems like cerebral palsy, mental retardation, and other neurological issues.
+Newborns that experience seizure due to brain injuries often have additional problems like cerebral palsy, intellectual disability, and other neurological issues.
 If your child has a seizure disorder – with or without other neurological problems – a review of medical records can determine whether negligence played a role in causing your child’s seizures.
 The birth injury attorneys at Reiter & Walsh ABC Law Centers can help.
 We have the knowledge and professional experience to thoroughly examine the complex medical records of your child’s case, determine whether there was an error or negligence, and help you obtain the monetary compensation your child deserves.
-Contact the Reiter & Walsh ABC Law Centers in Detroit, Michigan today.
+Contact the Reiter & Walsh ABC Law Centers today.

 By Jesse Reiter